absmach/supermq-docs/docs/api.md

 ### Update User

-Updating user's name and metadata
+Updating user's name and/or metadata

 > Must-have: `user_token` and `user_id`